Fairlay/Bitcoin-Betting/README.md

 ## Restricted Regions

-By default, certain IP's are restricted from connecting to a node.
-Any node operator is free to extend the list.
-By default among some less important countries,  all US IPs are banned.
-The node operator is free to extend or reduce the list by editing the IPRanges.ini config file.
+By default, certain IPs like US IPs are restricted from connecting to a node.
+Any node operator is free to add or remove regions from the list by editing the IPRanges.ini config file.

 ## Getting in touch